The owners corporation

 The owners corporation (once called the ‘body corporate’) is the company of all the individual owners of the flats in a strata title building.

-Decisions about the management of the whole building are made by meetings of the owners corporation.
-The owners corporation will likely contract an agent to deal with day-to-day management.
+Decisions about the management of the whole building are usually made by meetings of the strata committee of the owners corporation.
+The owners corporation will often contract an agent to deal with day-to-day management.

 Consider speaking or writing to those who can vote at these meetings to gain support for things like getting repairs done.
 You might attend a meeting and speak about a problem you have.

-Older strata schemes must have a notice board displaying owners corporation minutes.
-These are not compulsory for schemes started after 1 July 1997.
+Older strata schemes may have a notice board displaying strata committee meeting minutes.
+Schemes started after 1 July 1997 will generally not have a notice board.

 Repairs to common property